Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 The Hidden Cost Nobody Calculates

-According to DonnaPro's analysis of client onboarding conversations, CEOs working with freelance EAs before switching to a managed agency model consistently report the same pattern: significant weekly overhead spent on briefing, correction, and re-briefing that never appeared on any invoice but consumed real productive capacity.
+The invisible cost is CEO time spent managing the relationship.
+According to DonnaPro’s analysis of client onboarding conversations, CEOs working with freelance EAs before switching to a managed agency model consistently report the same pattern: significant weekly overhead spent on briefing, correction, and re-briefing that never appeared on any invoice but consumed real productive capacity.

 The breakdown, at conservative estimates: